berlinfirewall/dotfiles/readme.md

 ## Credits
-The files here are modified versions of the following
+The files here are modified versions of, or inspired by the following

 | Config Part | Source
 |-------------|---------|